Course Outline

 [Day 01]

-• Comparison of containers and virtual machines
+• Comparison of Containers and Virtual Machines

-• Speed and performance considerations
+• Speed and Performance Benefits

-Overview of Docker Architecture for Government
+Overview of Docker Architecture for Government Use

-Utilizing Docker to Run and Manage Containers for Government
+Utilizing Docker to Run and Manage Containers for Government Operations

-Introduction to Container Orchestration for Government
+Brief Overview of Container Orchestration for Government

-Installing Docker for Government Use
+Installing Docker in a Government Environment

-Pulling an Image from the Internet for Government
+Pulling an Image from the Internet for Government Use

 • Example: Apache Tomcat